 Students’ Association Supports (Kelsey Gillespie, Red River College Students’ Association)

 Most people know when their body is unhealthy.
-You know the symptoms, whether it is a runny nose, cough, fever, sore muscles, toothache or headache—they indicate that something is going wrong with your body.
-You know that need to get help to fix it.
+Whether it is a runny nose, cough, fever, sore muscles, toothache or headache – these symptoms indicate that something is going wrong with your body and you need to get help to fix it.

 Mental health works in much the same way.
-When you have symptoms that something is wrong with your thoughts and emotions, you know something is not normal.
-Some symptoms to be aware of include:
+When you experience thoughts and emotions that don’t feel normal, something might be wrong.
+Symptoms to be aware of include:

 - Negative thoughts